Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 14 trips per day across all routes, which equates to approximately zero weekly trips per individual stop.
+Service frequency averages 14 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport